MileHacker Logo

 Lima offers a spectrum of transportation experiences.
 From the efficient Metropolitano to the convenience of ride-sharing, options suit various travel styles.

-Embrace walking and cycling in its scenic districts, and always put safety first through informed choices.
+Embrace walking and cycling in its scenic districts, and always put safety first through choices based on information.
 This approach leads to a memorable exploration of Peru's capital.